By Admin / September 14, 2021

 4. Understand the relevance of drones

-According to PricewaterhouseCoopers, the second largest professional services network in the world, drones are one of the Essential Eight technologies that will have a plus-size impact across industries.
-The publication Business Insider has declared that drones “are still in the infancy stage in terms of mass adoption and usage.”
+According to PricewaterhouseCoopers, the second largest professional services network in the world, drones are one of the Essential Eight technologies that’ll have a plus-size impact across industries.
+Business Insider has declared that drones “are still in the infancy stage in terms of mass adoption and usage.”
 And market research firm ASDReports has predicted that the global drone services market will reach a value of $63.6 billion by 2025.

-Drones are not just fun; they are becoming an essential tool for doing work – and a skill set that could make your students essential workers.
-If you want to take a deeper dive into this topic, you can find a great list of the different drone applications here.
+Drones aren’t just fun; they’re becoming an essential tool for some work – and a skill set that could make your students essential workers.
+If you want to take a deeper dive into this topic, you can find a great list of the different drone applications in our The sky’s NOT the limit blog.
 You might also consider tuning into industry resources such as Dronelife and Drone Industry Insights, both of which offer free newsletters.

-OK, so we have established that drones are not just for fun.
+OK, so we’ve established that drones aren’t just for fun.
 But they ARE fun.
 For students of the tech persuasion, it isn’t a stretch to generate excitement for what are essentially flying robots.
-But one time-tested way to crank up the excitement in STEM even more is to get students involved in competitions.
+One time-tested way to crank up the excitement in STEM even more is to get students involved in competitions.

 Five-Easy-Steps-Teach-Drones-1000-0921